 According to reports, exact details of the threats are not being released at this time, but were directed at several area schools.

-The threats were investigated by the Sleepy Eye Police Department and after evidence was reviewed along with the Office of the Brown County Attorney, the male suspect was taken into custody, according to a report from the Sleepy Eye Police.
+The threats were investigated by the Sleepy Eye Police Department and after evidence was reviewed, along with the Office of the Brown County Attorney, the male suspect was taken into custody, according to a report from the Sleepy Eye Police.

-According to the report, there was no evidence to show that the male taken into custody planned on working with an accomplice.
+Also according to the report, there was no evidence to show that the male taken into custody planned on working with an accomplice.

 The suspect was transported by the Sleepy Eye Police Department to Prairie Lakes Detention Center in Wilmar.
-Charges are pending through the Brown County Attorney Office and were expected to be filed early Monday morning.

 The name of the male suspect cannot be released because he is a juvenile.